Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Model

-When we talk about a generic observation, we omit the index $i$ from $\bm{X}^{(i)}$ and just write $\bm{X}$.
-We assume that under some unknown increasing transformation $f$, the transformed observations follow one of the two normal distributions according to their classes,
+When we talk about a generic observation, we omit the index $i$ from $\boldsymbol{X}^{(i)}$ and just write $\boldsymbol{X}$.
+We assume that under some unknown increasing transformation $f$, the transformed observations follow one of the $K$ normal distributions according to their classes,

-where $\bm{f}$ is a $p$-dimensional vector of functions, $\bm{f}(X_1, \ldots, X_p)=(f_1(X_1), \ldots, f_p(X_p))$.
-Notice that any continuous random variable can be transformed to a normal variable by a strictly increasing transformation and hence is not an assumption if considered individually.
-The model assumption here is that the two distributions for two classes are mapped to normal distributions under the same transformation.
-This is called nonparanormality assumption in the literature \citep{liu2012high}.
+where $\boldsymbol{f}$ is a $p$-dimensional vector of functions, $\boldsymbol{f}(X_1, \ldots, X_p)=(f_1(X_1), \ldots, f_p(X_p))$.
+Notice that any continuous random variable can be transformed to a normal variable by a strictly increasing transformation, and hence, it is not an assumption if considered individually.
+The modeling assumption here is that the two distributions for two classes are mapped to normal distributions under the same transformation.
+This is called the nonparanormality assumption in the literature \citet{Liu2012}.

-The method we use to estimate the transformation $\bm{f}$ is very similar to the method used by \cite{mulgrave2018bayesian}.
-However the purpose of estimating this transformation is completely different.
-Here we are estimating the transformation $\bm{f}$ for semi-supervised learning, while \cite{mulgrave2018bayesian} used this approach to learn the graphical structure.
-Like \cite{mulgrave2018bayesian}, we shall estimate each component of the transformation $\bm{f}$.
-We denote the $d$-th dimension of the transformation by $f_d$.
+The method we use to estimate the transformation $\boldsymbol{f}$ is very similar to that used by \citet{Mulgrave2020}.
+However, the purpose of estimating this transformation is entirely different.
+Here, we estimate the transformation $\boldsymbol{f}$ for semi-supervised learning, while \citet{Mulgrave2020} used this approach to learn the graphical structure.
+Like \citet{Mulgrave2020}, we shall estimate each component of the transformation $\boldsymbol{f}$.
+We denote the $d$th dimension of the transformation by $f_d$.
 We put prior distributions on the unknown transformation functions through a random series based on B-splines, i.e.,

-where $X_d$ is the $d$-th dimension of an observation, $B_j(\cdot)$ are the B-spline basis functions, $\theta_{dj}$ is a coefficient in the expansion of the function, $j=1, \ldots, J$, and $J$ is the number of B-spline basis functions with equispaced knots used in the expansion.
+where $X_d$ is the $d$th dimension of an observation, $B_j(\cdot)$ are the B-spline basis functions, $\theta_{dj}$ is a coefficient in the expansion of the function, $j=1, \ldots, J$, and $J$ is the number of B-spline basis functions with equispaced knots used in the expansion.
 The coefficients are ordered to induce monotonicity, and the smoothness is controlled by the order of the B-splines and the number of basis functions used in the expansion.
 The posterior means of the coefficients give a monotone smooth Bayes estimate of the transformations.
-In this chapter, we choose cubic splines, which correspond to B-splines of order 4.
+In this paper, we choose cubic splines, which correspond to B-splines of order 4.